medhaveeraiyan-rgb/leetcode-solutions/README.md

 This repository contains my solutions as I learn DSA using **Python 3**, following a structured problem-solving roadmap for technical interviews and placement preparation.

+I am focusing on understanding the **concept and problem-solving pattern first**, then applying it to LeetCode problems.

+---

 ## 👩‍💻 About Me

 **Medha V**
 Computer Science Engineering Student
 SASTRA Deemed to be University

-I'm currently learning DSA from the fundamentals and solving LeetCode problems topic by topic rather than randomly.
+Currently learning DSA from the fundamentals and solving problems topic by topic instead of randomly solving questions.

+---

 ## 🧠 Learning Roadmap